scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

    | image        | container: reference to the container.    |
    +--------------+-------------------------------------------+

-Differently from the project reproducibility features assessments based on its four properties (reprod, repeat, non-reprod, non-repeat), a record reproducibility assessment is done through a differentiation process.
-A differentiation process is a procedure that allows the resolution of a record reproducibility feature compared to another.
+Compared to a project, a record reproducibility assessment is done through a differentiation process.
+A differentiation process is a procedure that allows the resolution of a record reproducibility property compared to another.
 In this case, the two records are considered being from simulations that try to achieve the same goals.
 It is quite hard to assess at a high level standpoint if two records are the same because it will most likely be a domain related decision that proves that both records support the same claims.
-We can list three ways of tackling this problem.
-In the first one, the records needs to be compared on a specific known metric.
-This metric can either be proposed by the targeted record owner or the requesting record owner.
-If it is coming from the targeted record owner it can be automated as it will give a precise answer to the differentiation with the requesting record.
-If it is coming from the other side then the targeted request owner needs to validate the differentiation and gives a final status.
-In the second one, the records need to follow a standard structure depending on the domain of simulation.
-Thus, based on standard differentiation methods in that domain (error scaling, rounding, ...), the differentiation can be done automatically.
-These previous approaches are still to investigate into.
-We focus here in another, practical  and not optimal approach that is a manual and visual differentiation based on different methods that will be added progressively.
-Thus, the differentiation will most likely be based on the targeted record owner domain knowledge and visual assessment.
+We focus here in an approach that provides basic differentiation methods and allow the definition of new ones.
+Thus, the differentiation will most likely be based on the targeted record owner domain knowledge and understanding on the method used.

-A differentiation request or shortly 'diff request' is the 'contract' on which the mechanism described before runs.
+A differentiation request or shortly *diff request* is the *contract* on which the mechanism described before runs.
 A requesting record owner asks a targeted record owner to validate a record reproducibility proposal from him.
-In this mechanism, the requesting party has to define on what the assessment is based: repeated, reproduced, non-reproduced and non-repeated.
-This party also has to define the base differentiation method on which the assessment has been
-made: default, visual, custom.
-These methods are based on the third approach cited before.
-A default diff is a Leveinstein based diff on the text  data.
-A visual one is a knowledge based assessment and custom is left to the requester to define and propose to the targeted.
-The targeted record owner has then to answer to the request by setting after verification, the status of the request to agreed or denied.
-By default the status is at proposed.
+In this mechanism, the requesting party has to define what the assessment is based on: repeated, reproduced, non-reproduced and non-repeated.
+This party also has to define the base differentiation method on which the assessment has been made: default, visual, custom.
+A default differentiation method is a Leveinstein based diff on the text data.
+A visual one is a observation based knowledge assessment.
+And custom is left to the requester to define and propose to the targeted.
+The targeted record owner has then to answer to the request by setting after verification on his side, the status of the request to agreed or denied.
+By default the status value is *proposed*.
 The table :ref:`requesttable` represents the fields that a diff request should contain.
 In fact one may say that in a model level a solved diff request is a relationship of reproducibility assessment between two records.

 .. table:: Simulation Record Differentiation Request Model. :label:`requesttable`